AaronForSnow/AdvFrontendFinal/README.md

    * add new Recipie
    * Home page / sign-in or view recipies has a picture or two, just a page to look nice
    * User page, the page to have you navagate to choose food you want and redirect you to your ingrediant list.
+   * 404 page
 * new things I know I need to learn
   * API With Authentication in react
   * A bunch more styling to make it actualy look good.
   *

+Notes from in-class:
+* Start with Ingrediants, this is the one others depend on. (make it fully, before you move on)